 Email a submission

-Written submissions on the Exposure Draft Discrimination Amendment Bill are open until 1 July 2022.
+Written submissions on the Exposure Draft Discrimination Amendment Bill closed 1 July 2022.

 Discrimination can affect people in their day-to-day lives – at work or in education, accessing government services, participating in sport, joining a club, or practising a religion.

 An ACT Government priority is to modernise our discrimination law and put the ACT at the forefront of best practice in promoting equal opportunity, respect for diversity and social inclusion in our community.

 This is a key part of the ACT Government’s Capital of Equality Strategy 2019-2023.

 Canberrans have the chance to have their say on the reforms to the Discrimination Act 1991.